viking-sudo-rm/rtflib/README.md

-### Very deprecated.
-I wrote this about 10 years ago in middle school.
-Would not recommend using except in extremely basic use cases.
+### Have not supported this in 8+ years, since I was in middle school.
+Still, I believe it should get the trick done in simple use cases.

 rtflib -- A Python bridge to writing RTFs.